goblinfactory/go-playground-greeting/pkg/concurrencypatterns/blockingcollectionvschannels.md

 <td>
     <ul>
         <li>Goroutines are much more lightweigh than a thread.
 1 Thread per multiple goroutines.
 		<li>Goroutines are more optimal use less memory.
-Not a huge advantage over C# unless you're creating hundreds of collections.
+Not an advantage in trivial examples but is serious when you're storing and creating hundreds of collections.
+		<li>defer guarantees the channel closes, and doesnt cause extra indenting that makes code harder to read.
+Many cases are simply 1 liners.
+		<li>Code does need to be modified when used asychronously.
     </ul>
 </td>
 <td>
     <ul>
         <li>Each task, uses a thread.
 		<li>Thread per task run is not serious in this example, but could become an issue if we needed 1000 collections.
+		<li>return type and code needs to change if you want to call this code using async.
     </ul>
 </td>
 </tr>